 Whilst standing charges are a good idea if you don’t spend much time in your property, it is worth noting that the rates you will pay for your electricity will be much higher when you do use energy.

 The best way to make sure that you’re getting a good deal on your gas and electricity rates is by running an online price comparison.
 All we need is your postcode and your energy usage and we can show you all the deals that you could be saving money on.
-Our free and impartial comparison tool allows you to compare hundreds of deals from all of the energy suppliers in the UK.
+Our free and impartial energy comparison tool allows you to compare hundreds of the best gas and electricity deals from all of the energy suppliers in the UK.